Hou Minghao: Endorsements and ambassadorships

 In 2017, he was announced as brand friend for MG and Kenzo.
 In 2018, he was promoted as brand ambassador for MG, and became brand ambassador for Aquair.
 In 2019, he was announced as spokesperson for Wetcode, HN-2, Nivea, Mediheal, DHC, Ulike.
 On the same year, he became brand ambassador for Avene.
 In 2020, he was announced as brand ambassador for Mamonde, Furla, also as McDonald's experience ambassador and Geoskincare spokesperson.
 In March 2021, he was announced as brand ambassador for su:m37°.
 On 25 May, he was announced as Nest Global spokesperson.
 On September, he became brand friend for Montblanc and spokesperson for Little Red Riding Hood.
 On October, he was announced global spokesperson for ZEAL and spokesperson for HLA.

 In January 2022, he became brand friend for SergioRossi.
 On 11 April, he was announced as brand ambassador for Pepsi.
 On the same month, he was promoted as fragrance brand ambassador for Montblanc.
 On 28 June, Bamboo Salt announced him as their brand ambassador.
 On September, he was announced as Yili Xinhuo brand ambassador; as well as Hisense TV and Vidda brand spokesperson.
 On 26 October, Remy Martin announced Hou as their brand friend.
 On 11 November, he was announced brand ambassador for Canban.
 On 29 December, he became brand friend for Dior.
 In February 2023, Hou was announced as Buttons brand ambassador.
 On May, he became brand ambassador for Mageline and experience officer for Xiaomi.
 On 29 July, he announced his own clothing brand FAD3-AWAY.
 On 2 August, he became brand spokesperson for Mark Fairwhale.
 On September, he was announced as brand ambassador for Lukfook, Zhuben, and Yili Milk Powder.

 In January 2024, he became brand ambassador for Eggy Party video game.
 On 24 February, he was announced as spokesperson for Dermalogica facial mask.
 On 2 March, Freeplus officially announced Hou as their brand's streamlined skin care spokesperson.
 On 24 April, he was promoted as brand ambassador for luxury brand Montblanc.
 On 9 May, Marie Dalgar officially announced Hou as their first brand's base makeup spokesperson.
 On 27 June, Echolac announced him as their brand luggage spokesperson.
 On 26 August, he was announced as brand spokesperson for skin care Dr Yu.
 On 5 September, he was promoted as Crocs China spokesperson.
 On the same month, he was announced as Fila Fusion fashion brand ambassador and Glico brand spokesperson.
 On October, he was announced as MEDM brand ambassador.
 Later of that month, he became brand ambassador for luxury jewellery brand Fred, and also spokesperson for tea brand Rangcha.

-On 8 January 2025 he was announced as ambassador for national brand Blue Moon.
+On 8 January 2025, he was announced as ambassador for national brand Blue Moon.
 On 4 March, luxury brand Versace appointed Hou as its Fragrance spokesperson.
-On July 13, he came spokesperson for Yee3.
+On 13 July, he came spokesperson for Yee3.
+On 7 November, he was announced as the brand ambassador of ORA Cars.
+On 5 December, he was announced as the brand ambassador of Haidilao Hot pot.